Latest stable release: 5.13.0, released 14 April 2016 (see box at right →)

 - Object model.
 LibSBML's object model and API are designed around SBML and the operations that are commonly needed when working with SBML.

 - Features.
-LibSBML offers powerful features such as reading/writing compressed SBML files, support for SBML Level 3 packages, detecting overconstrained models, checking units, an API for SBML
+LibSBML offers powerful features such as reading/writing compressed SBML files, detecting overconstrained models, checking units, an API for SBML

 <annotation>content, and support for the three most popular XML parser libraries: Xerces, Expat, and libxml2.